 Compare: “It is regrettable that mistakes were made in the dispatch of the order,” with, “I’m sorry your order didn’t arrive on time.”
 Which would you rather hear?

 The lesson: Learn to spot passive verb forms, and rework them so they’re active.
 Address your reader as “you.”
 This article, for example, contains over 70 references to “you” or “your”—that’s nearly 10 percent of the text.
 Does it sound any less authoritative for its friendly approach?

 6. They taught you outdated rules about grammar.

 You can’t blame your teachers for instilling in you the rules that apply to academic prose.
 And if you went on to college, such rules probably fared you well.

 But as any writer will tell you, in business writing it’s perfectly OK to start a sentence with “and” or “but.”
 In fact, doing so can make your sentences shorter—and your writing easier to read.

 Similarly, contractions aren’t a problem if you’re after a conversational style.

 And if a split infinitive just sounds better to the ear, feel free to boldly go there.

-Break the rules if the result sounds better and is easier to read.
+The lesson: Break the rules if the result sounds better and is easier to read.
 Develop a writer’s ear by reading your work aloud.

 Clare Lynch is chief business writer and trainer at Doris and Bertie, a U.K. communications agency that helps businesspeople ditch corporate-speak and talk like human beings.
 Follow her on Twitter @goodcopybadcopy.
 This article first ran on Ragan.com in November 2011.